Blue flower freckles makeup – tutorial

 Instructions:

 1. Prime your eye.
 Contour/shade your eye a bit using a light brown.
 This is optional, but for my deep set eyes it really helps to balance the eye.
+My deep set eyes makeup tutorial explains that placement in more detail.
 I shaded the area above my actual crease and slightly below my brow bone.
 If you look at the photos closely, you’ll see the difference.

 2. Add some light brown on your lower lashline as well, so that it doesn’t look too bare with all the color happening on your lid.

 3. Add blue eyeshadow in a winged shape to your outer corner.
-If you have deep set or hooded eyes, chances are, that an actual winged liner is very tricky.
+If you have deep set or hooded eyes, chances are that an actual winged liner is very tricky.
+My hooded and deep-set eyeshadow placement trick explains how to keep the color visible.
 However, a wing shape done with eyeshadow like this is easy to do and works wonders!
 Blend the edges of that blue color minimally, but keep it quite focused.

 4. Add light pink to the rest of your lid and blend it together with the blue.
 I didn’t blend too much, because I wanted to keep the colors separate.
 If you blended a bit more, you could create a purple color between the colors!